Skip to Content

 This is the single most consequential call in the planning process.
 The wrong hotel location costs money and time every night of the trip.

 Sukhumvit is the standard base and usually the right one.
-Soi 11, Thonglor (Soi 55), and Ekkamai (Soi 63) form a concentrated nightlife corridor.
-BTS access is central.
-Walking distance between venues is realistic on a good night.
+Soi 11, Thonglor (Soi 55), and Ekkamai (Soi 63) form a concentrated nightlife corridor with BTS access and realistic walking distances between venues on a good night.

 Silom and Sathorn suit rooftop-focused groups well.
-The scene is more diverse, transport is solid, but moving between clubs late at night requires more coordination.
+The scene is more diverse, and transport is solid, but moving between clubs late at night requires more coordination than on Sukhumvit.

 The Riverside is quieter and better suited to upscale dining and accommodation.
 It is not a functional nightlife base for a group that wants to be out until 2 AM.